ninaforce13/CassetteBeasts/README.md

 # This function is how we will seed the sticker into the movepool.
 func add_sticker(sticker):
+# Replace "stickernamehere" with a unique name for your sticker to make it usable with the debug console
+	BattleMoves.by_id["stickernamehere"] = sticker
 #	The primary sticker bucket.
 This will get used in certain Loot Tables, The Be Random attack, and part of AlephNull's movepool script.
 	BattleMoves.all_stickers.append(sticker)
 #	This is the important bit, here we added our sticker into the move pool by the tags we used.
 This way anyone that matches them will be able to learn them.